cyborgsri/hashcalc-clone/README.md

 # hashcalc-clone
-A Python Tkinter clone of HashCalc GUI supporting multiple hash algorithms and HMAC
+A Python Tkinter clone of HashCalc GUI supporting multiple hash algorithms and HMAC.
+This HashCalc clone includes a 'Save' feature that allows users to export hash results in PDF, TXT, or DOCX formats.
 ## Setup Instructions
 1. **Prerequisites**: Ensure you have Python 3.x installed on your system
 2. **Clone the repository**: